Frequently Asked Questions - Rules and Regulations

 - A blaster may also be a motorised flywheel.

-The FPS cap (maximum) is 250FPS, this will be subject to the court size and country/region.
+The FPS cap (maximum) is an average of 250FPS, - this will be subject to the court size and country/region.

-When chronographing, player/s must use the darts that they intend on using when playing in the rounds, if player/s are caught using different darts to those they chronographed with this is considered cheating.
+When chronographing, players must use the darts that they intend on using when playing in the rounds; if player/s are caught using different darts to those they chronographed with, this is considered cheating and will result in severe penalties.

 12. ACCESSORIES / OTHER EQUIPMENT

-Recording equipment is allowed, so long as it’s hands-free and remains so throughout the rounds.
+• Recording Equipment, however it must be hands-free and remains so throughout the rounds.

 13. PLAYERS + SUBSTITUTES

 Players must be 14+ to compete in tournaments and championships.
+However, a child under 14 years old may participate with a relative who is over 14 years of age.
+Parents/ Legal Guardians must be responsible for the minor whilst they are participating.
 (Any exceptions to the rule must be approved by the governing body.)

 Teams are to be made up of 5 players with a maximum of 2 additional substitute players.
 Teams elect 1 player as their team captain.